 This guide covers why keyword tracking matters for SaaS teams, which keywords to track, how it works under the hood, and how your agent turns those records into prioritized engagement.

-Why keyword tracking matters for SaaS teams
+Why does keyword tracking matter for SaaS teams?

 Reddit has over 100,000 active communities.
 Your product might be relevant in dozens of them — maybe hundreds.
 But you can only browse so many by hand, so you end up watching 10 to 20 subreddits at best.
 That's a reasonable starting point, but it means you're invisible to conversations happening in communities you haven't thought to add.